ibm-cloud-docs/vpc/lb-activity-tracker.md

 To view events, you must provision an IBM Cloud Activity Tracker with LogDNA instance in the`us-south` region under your account.
 Users in your account must have an IAM policy that grants the **Viewer** platform access role and **Reader** service access role on the IBM Cloud Activity Tracker with LogDNA instance.

-For more information about granting access, see [Granting user permissions to a user or service ID](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-iam_view_events).
+For more information about granting access, see [Activity Tracker with LogDNA events](/docs/vpc?topic=vpc-at-events).

 IBM Cloud account users can monitor account-level operations that are performed on the load balancer service.
 {: tip}